Dahmer/php-virtual-assistant/README.md

 # php-virtual-assistant
+NOTE: THIS WILL BE AVAILABLE FROM 1ST BETA WILL BE AVAILABLE FROM 1ST MAY

 php assistant to ask basic questions and to search on google can be used for websites basic operations